kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

   - `description` (optional) - description of the parameter.

   - `reference` - is the parameter name that experiment's suggestion is produced.
-    Usually, for the hyperparameter tunning parameter references are equal to the experiment search space.
+    Usually, for the hyperparameter tuning parameter references are equal to the experiment search space.
 For example, in grid example search space has [three parameters](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L19-L36)
-    (`lr`, `num-layers` and `optimizer`) and `trialParameters` contains each of these parameter in
+    (`lr`, `num-layers` and `optimizer`) and `trialParameters` contains each of these parameters in
     [`reference`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L39-L48).

 - You have to define your experiment's trial template in **one** of the `trialSpec`